 This sample statement of purpose opens with a vivid and memorable story.

-Here’s another opening statement from another sample statement of purpose or letter of intent.
+Here’s another opening statement from another MFA personal statement example or letter of intent.
 It also exemplifies the important point I was trying to make.
 It says:

 We’ll call the second part ‘the Briefcase’

 Here, you supply the gist of your educational experience.
 You may add your professional interest and inform the admission committee about relevant activities you have been engaged with recently.

 Assuming you work as a content writer/creator, how has it helped your craft?
 The same thing applies if you work in any other endeavor outside the literary sphere.

 For example, an applicant says in this MFA in creative writing personal statement sample: